isnur/is-web-component/README.md

 ## Contributing

 * Read the project [Code of Conduct](CODE_OF_CONDUCT.md) and remember to be nice to one another.
-* See [CONTRIBUTING.md](CONTRIBUTING.md) for info about how to contribute to this project.
+* See [CONTRIBUTING.md](CONTRIBUTING.md) for information about how to contribute to this project.

 ## Components